marcellodesales/mcp-registry-and-gateway-ui/docs/medium.md

 ```

-**(Caption:** High-level architecture of the MCP Gateway & Registry, routing requests from AI Agents to backend MCP Servers.)
+**(Figure:** High-level architecture of the MCP Gateway & Registry, routing requests from AI Agents to backend MCP Servers.)

 At its core, the Gateway uses **Nginx** as a powerful reverse proxy.
 A **FastAPI** application acts as the **Registry**, managing server information and providing a **Web UI**.
 This architecture separates concerns effectively, allowing each component to focus on what it does best.